Luca-Skyline/fantasy-game-2024/story/dragon_story.md

 - Grasslands

 #### Mountains:
 Home to the Blue dragons of lightning.
 Blue dragons are brutes.
 They love flying, they love lightning, and what they lack in intelligence is made up in strength.
 The mountains are filled with a mist, making it hard to see far ahead.
 They're also filled with dangers lurking around every corner (lots of combat here).
 The ancient blue dragon who once dwelled here was named Kintravran.
-She was killed by the humans, but her lair is still there and within it her immortal dragon soul.
+They were killed by the humans, but their lair is still there and within it their immortal dragon soul.

 Mountain Encounters/locations:
 - Lots of combat